wwwlicious/servicestack-introspec/readme.md

 ### AbstractClassEnricher
 This uses an approach similar to [FluentValidation](https://github.com/ServiceStack/ServiceStack/wiki/Validation#fluentvalidation-for-request-dtos).

-The enricher scans for implementations of `RequestDtoSpec<T>` (for RequestDTOs) `ApiDtoSpec<T>` (any other classes to be documented, e.g. embedded classes or Response DTOs) and generates documentation based on this.
+The enricher scans for implementations of `RequestSpec<T>` (for RequestDTOs) `TypeSpec<T>` (any other classes to be documented, e.g. embedded classes or Response DTOs) and generates documentation based on this.
 E.g.

 ```charp
 public class DemoRequestDocumenter : RequestDtoSpec<DemoRequest>